 Copywriting can speed up your on-page SEO efforts.
 Investing in great content on your landing pages will increase user engagement.
 It’s important to note that SEO copywriting best practices aren’t just for search engines.
 It also improves content marketing to users.

-The best blogger is he a masters of SEO copywriting and the techniques they use are:
+The best blogger is he a master of SEO copywriting and the techniques they use are:

 Write a concise and persuasive introduction.
 State your problem and solution clearly.